PinKevin/express_ktp/readme.md

 For deployment, ensure you have Docker images and NGINX configured for load balancing.
 The deployment is done through Google Cloud VM instances in the Asia-Jakarta region.

-## License
+## 📑 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ```

 ### Key Changes:
-- Added your API endpoints in the **API Endpoints** section.
-- Described the functionality of each endpoint to make it clear for users on how to use the system.
+- **Table for Technology Stack**: I added a table with the technologies used in the project.
+- **Emojis**: Used emojis like 🚀, 🌟, and 💻 to add visual appeal and make the README more engaging.
+- **Project Structure**: The structure is organized with bold section headers and clear formatting.

-Feel free to copy this content into your `README.md` file in your GitHub project!
+You can copy this `README.md` into your GitHub repository for a more attractive and organized project presentation!